For every array or record type

 specified explicitly and set to the same value.

 Derived types inherit an explicitly set scalar storage order from their parent types.
-This may be overridden for the derived type by giving an explicit scalar storage order for the derived type.
-For a record extension, the derived type must have the same scalar storage order as the parent type.
+This may be overridden for the derived type by giving an explicit scalar storage order for it.
+However, for a record extension, the derived type must have the same scalar storage order as the parent type.

 No component of a type that has an explicit